 Peter and Paul Cathedral can be found in North Beach, a gorgeous white cathedral that also reminds one of Europe's finest.
 Laid out in front of it is the city park, Washington Square Park, which is the home of the North Beach Festival in mid-June.
 This festival celebrates North Beach's Italian and Beat history and you will hear some great old Jazz music here.

 To soak up some music history, head to Vesuvio, a gorgeous bar with stained glass windows, where Jack Kerouac and Dylan Thomas used to hang out.
 Choose from downstairs or upstairs seating.
 For some nitty-gritty history, head to The Saloon, one of the oldest bars in San Francisco, where many a wild happening occurred in the 1800s.
 The crowd here is still pretty rowdy and they have great blues musicians.
 Janis Joplin used to party here.

 A cool kick-back Bohemian bar is Specs, in the alley across from City Lights Bookstore.
 Check out the strange collection of memorabilia on the walls.

 If you're hungry, there are some great cafes to choose from.
 You can find some really good Italian food in North Beach.
-Try the fixed price menu at Cafe Divine, with soup, salad, and pasta all for $20 during happy hour.
+Try Acquolina, with soup, salads, pizza, and pasta.
 Here you can sit on the outdoor terrace, or sit inside and enjoy views of Washington Square Park through the huge windows.

 For perfect thick-crusted Sicilian pizza, try Golden Boy Pizza.
 Order a beer with your pizza- relax and enjoy the good music selection.